Blog/Close Roofing Sales on the First Visit (Script)

 Keep reading

-PreviousStorm Damage Sales Script: From Knock to ContractNextRoofing Sales Objection Handling: Scripts for Every Pushback
+PreviousStorm Damage Sales Script (Door-to-Door Ready)NextRoofing Objections: Scripts for Every Pushback